track-asia/trackasia-native/docs/mdbook/src/design/android-map-rendering-data-flow.md

 The key philosophy of rendering tiles is tiles are rendered layer by layer.
 A collection of tiles is called a tile set.
-To optimize tile rendering, TrackAsia Native GL only renders *dirty* tiles.
+To optimize tile rendering, TrackAsia Native only renders *dirty* tiles.
 A dirty tile is a tile rendered in the viewport that has changed due to user interaction.
-To initiate this process, TrackAsia Native GL loads the tileset to be rendered first.
-In a rendering request, if the tileset is already loaded, TrackAsia GL Native will use a cached tile set.
+To initiate this process, TrackAsia Native loads the tileset to be rendered first.
+In a rendering request, if the tileset is already loaded, TrackAsia Native will use a cached tile set.

 The next decision to make here is which tiles are to be rendered on the viewport.
-To deduce this, TrackAsia GL Native translates the device viewport coordinates[^20] to a tile cover.
+To deduce this, TrackAsia Native translates the device viewport coordinates[^20] to a tile cover.
 A tile cover loads all the tiles that will rendered to current viewport.
 If the viewport already has all the tiles that is needed to be rendered by the deduced tile